-Passage scores, derived from the mean Arrow Lakes Reservoir hydrograph (1984-2012) against the 2009 reference discharge values, were below the 0.03 passage threshold through March to early April suggesting that tributary fish access at this time would be blocked.
-In 2012, lower reservoir levels and a stream discharge class close to the average for the period of record delayed passage scores from meeting the 0.03 threshold until April10 (Figures 7 and 9).
-At this time, stream temperatures of some tributaries were just beginning to reach daily highs of 5°C. While no observations of spawning Rainbow Trout were made in 2012, passage scores had exceeded the 0.03 passage threshold by April 23 and were near 0.1 two days later when stream temperatures were sustained at 5°C. This suggests that Rainbow Trout migration would not have been impeded by reservoir operations in 2012.
-Field observations of key tributaries identified no passage concerns when passage scores for individual tributaries (based field measurements of stage and relative discharge measurements) were equal to or greater than 0.09.
+The timing of Rainbow Trout stream migration and spawning (based on recorded stream temperatures) is shown in Figure 7.
+Passage scores, derived from the mean Arrow Lakes Reservoir hydrograph (1984-2013) against the 2009 reference discharge values, were below the 0.03 passage threshold through March to early April suggesting that tributary fish access at this time would be blocked.
+In 2013, lower reservoir levels and a stream discharge class close to the average for the period of record delayed passage scores from meeting the 0.03 threshold until April 3 (Figure 8).
+At this time, stream temperatures of some tributaries were just beginning to reach daily highs of 5°C, with the majority of creeks not reaching 5°C until mid-April to early May.
+Passage scores climbed to over 0.05 by April 27, and exceeded 0.1 by May 6.
+This suggests that Rainbow Trout migration would not have been impeded by reservoir operations in 2013 since passage scores were exceeding the marginal passage condition when stream temperatures were beginning to reach 5°C, presumably initiating Rainbow Trout migration.
+However, in reference to the passage score derived from the period of record for both the Arrow Reservoir hydrograph and mean relative discharge of reference creeks, the passage threshold is not surpassed until about April 20 (Figure 8).